Frank Booth (Blue Velvet): Portrayal

 Frank Booth is a crazed, foul-mouthed and psychopathic gangster, drug-dealer and pimp, who is the central figure in Lumberton, North Carolina's criminal underworld.
 He is an aggressive, sadistic, perverse and abusive man with a hair-trigger temper that can flare into rage or violence without warning.
-He often enhances his disturbing behaviour by inhaling an unidentified drug.
+He often enhances his disturbing behaviour by inhaling amyl nitrite.

 It is also implied that he suffered abuse as a child and had an incestuous relationship with his mother, which manifested his inhuman character traits—which he seems to embrace through sexual role-play.

 Booth kidnaps singer Dorothy Vallens' husband and son, holding them hostage to force Dorothy into becoming his sex slave.
 When he is with Dorothy, he exhibits a kind of split personality: "Daddy", a sadist who beats and demeans her, probably stemming from the abuse Booth suffered as a child at the hands of his father; and "Baby", a child who ritualistically rapes her while begging her to gag him with a piece of blue velvet cloth, probably stemming from the abuse and incestuous relations he endured as a child at the hands of his mother.
 His sexual arousal is highlighted by fits of violent rage.

 After Dorothy proves reluctant to continue her relationship with Booth, he severs her husband's ear, which is found by college student Jeffrey Beaumont.
 While investigating the case, Jeffrey spies on Booth abusing Dorothy.
 Later, Jeffrey and Dorothy begin a sexual relationship.
 Jeffrey begins following Booth and observing his day-to-day life, learning that he works with a police detective whom Jeffrey calls the "Yellow Man".

 Booth catches Jeffrey and Dorothy together and forces them to accompany him to the apartment of "Suave Ben", the man holding Dorothy's husband and son.
 At Booth's instigation, Ben lip-syncs a performance of Roy Orbison's "In Dreams", which brings tears to Booth’s eyes.
 Afterward, Booth takes Jeffrey to a lumber yard and kisses him before beating him up.
 Sometime later, Booth murders Dorothy's husband, beats her nearly to death, and leaves her naked on Jeffrey's lawn.

 Jeffrey follows Booth to Dorothy's apartment, where he finds the corpse of Dorothy's husband and the Yellow Man, whom Booth has shot in the head in anticipation of leaving town.
 Using a police radio to distract him, Jeffrey hides in a closet with a gun and watches while Booth returns to the apartment to execute the Yellow Man.
 Booth begins searching the apartment for Jeffrey, but when he opens the closet, Jeffrey shoots him in the head, killing him.